Folk instruments

 Hand-carved block (the "bird").
 The carved wooden block that sits on top of the flute is what creates the Native American flute's signature sound.
 Every one is finished by hand.

-Higher keys (D, E) are brighter and carry better in outdoor or group settings.
+Higher keys (F) are brighter and carry better in outdoor or group settings.
 Experienced players often own flutes in several keys so they can match the mood of the moment.

 There's no embouchure to learn.
 Blow gently into the mouthpiece, cover and uncover the finger holes, and the flute does the rest.
 Most new players are producing recognizable melodies within an hour.